 Introduce socially and ecologically responsible ethics of cooperation following good practice and regulation included in so-called green public procurement.
 European law is increasingly supportive of ecologically responsible decisions.

-Awareness of the ecological and climate crisis obliges us to bravely confront the financial sources we use.
+Awareness of the ecological and climate crisis obliges the team to carefully scrutinise the financial sources used by the institution.
 Disagreeing with economic relations focused exclusively on extensive exploration of resources and narrowly-defined profit, we should revise financial practices which we are used to perceiving as customary.

-When you have gathered and agreed with your team on the recommendations and needs regarding the present and future role and mission of the institution, it is time to have a thorough look at the whole institutional body.
-It is time to create systemic solutions for internal work, creating a network of mutual support with other entities, implementing changes in the way work is organised and determining a broader impact.
+When you have agreed with your team on the recommendations and needs regarding the present and future role and mission of the institution, it is time to have a thorough look at the whole institutional body.
+It is time to create systemic solutions.
 It is best to do it in an open working group specially set up for this task.